 9 | Don’t forget the fiber!

 Keto is notorious for causing constipation.
-This occurs because more water (and electrolytes) are excreted by the kidneys due to the drop in insulin.
-I struggle with this sometimes and find that a teaspoon of psyllium husk in a tall glass of water helps.
+This occurs because the kidneys excrete more water (and electrolytes) due to the drop in insulin.
+I sometimes struggle with this and find that a teaspoon of psyllium husk in a tall glass of water helps.
 I also make a simple chia seed pudding – 1-2 tablespoons soaked in 1-2 cups of unsweetened almond milk with a little vanilla – is a pleasant way to get in some fiber and heaps of omega-3 fatty acids.

 9 | Don’t be discouraged by keto flu